 When the mortgage term comes to an end, you’ll then to repay the capital balance as a lump sum.

 You are well-advised to put money aside for this in a savings or investment account, though often Buy to Let landlords sell the property (hopefully at a profit) to pay off the mortgage.

 The advantages of an interest-only Buy to Let mortgage

 ● You might be able to sell the property for more than you paid and take a profit enough to repay the Buy to Let mortgage and have money left over

 ● This could free up money to spend on buying or improving other Buy to Let properties in your portfolio

-● Lower monthly payments can provide a safety net for times when you've no rent coming in from your other properties
+● Lower monthly payments can provide a safety net for times when you might have no rent coming in from this or other properties

 ● When the mortgage ends, you still owe 100% of the money you borrowed